ted-dunstone/biotest_mock_interface/README.md

 ### 🔹 `GET /info`

-Get information about the tested algorithm.
+Get information about the tested algorithm and discover supported endpoints.
+This endpoint is **mandatory** for all servers.
+Servers may implement additional endpoints beyond those listed; clients should inspect `/info` to determine available functionality.

 #### Success Response: